rickhagwal/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-Related to solving game problems using search techniques in artificial intelligence
+Related to solving popular problems in artificial intelligence using search techniques in Python:

 1.)
 8 Puzzle using A* search